 Since August of 2011, a group of inspiring autoworkers has been living in a tent encampment in front of the U.S. Embassy in Bogotá, Colombia.
-They have endured four hunger strikes with their lips stitched shut with a needle and thread as part of a protest against General Motors’ inhumane treatment of employees at its Colombian assembly plant.
+Prior to their current set of actions, they have endured four hunger strikes with their lips stitched shut with a needle and thread as part of a protest against General Motors’ inhumane treatment of employees at its Colombian assembly plant.
 The injured workers who formed ASOTRECOL were severely injured at work, then illegally fired and left to a system rigged to deny workers’ comp.

 GM implicitly acknowledged the legitimacy of the workers’ grievances when it sat down to negotiations with ASOTRECOL in August 2012.
 But unfortunately the company has been more interested in covering up what happened than doing the right thing.
 Negotiations ended with the company offering the injured workers just 18 months’ wages to go away.